-CAUSE NO. 3:11CV504-CWR-FKB MISSISSIPPI DEPARTMENT OF CORRECTIONS, DR. ROBERT MOORE, IRISH HARRIS, and BARRY BEAVEN DEFENDANTS MEMORANDUM OPINION AND ORDER DISMISSING MISSISSIPPI DEPARTMENT OF CORRECTIONS BEFORE THE COURT are pro se Plaintiff Eric Ward's pleadings.
-He is incarcerated with the Mississippi Department of Corrections ("MDOC").
-He claims funds were wrongfully taken from his inmate account, and brings suit against Defendants MDOC, Dr. Robert Moore, Irish Harris, and Barry Beaven.
-The Court has considered and liberally construed the pleadings and considered the relevant legal authority.
-MDOC is dismissed for failure to state a claim.
-DISCUSSION The Prison Litigation Reform Act of 1996, applies to prisoners proceeding in forma pauperis in this Court.
+DEFENDANTS MEMORANDUM OPINION AND ORDER DISMISSING MDOC BEFORE THE COURT is pro se plaintiff William Arevalo's Complaint [1].
+He is incarcerated with the Mississippi Department of Corrections ("MDOC") and brings this action challenging the conditions of his confinement.
+The court has considered and liberally construed the pleadings.
+For the reasons set forth below, defendant MDOC is dismissed.
+BACKGROUND According to the pleadings, certain defendants allegedly conspired to knowingly and falsely charge Arevalo with possession of a cell phone, in order to move him off of the pod.
+He alleges that this was done in violation of equal protection, due process, and in retaliation.
+Once in the new cell, he alleges that he was subjected to inhumane living conditions.
+Among others, he sues MDOC for damages and injunctive relief.
+DISCUSSION The Prison Litigation Reform Act of 1996, applies to prisoners proceeding in forma pauperis in this court.
 One of the provisions reads, "the court shall dismiss the case at any time if the court determines that . . . the action . . . -(i) is frivolous or malicious; (ii) fails to state a claim on which relief may be granted; or (iii) seeks monetary relief against a defendant who is immune from such relief."
 28 U.S.C. § 1915(e)(2)(B).
 The statute "accords judges not only the authority to dismiss a claim based on an indisputably meritless legal theory, but also the unusual power to pierce the veil of the complaint's factual allegations and dismiss those claims whose factual contentions are clearly baseless."
 Denton v.
 Hernandez, 504 U.S. 25, 32 (1992). "[I]n an action proceeding under Section 1915(d), [a federal court] may consider, sua sponte, affirmative defenses that are apparent from the record even where they have not been addressed or raised."
 Ali v.
 Higgs, 892 F.2d 438, 440 (5th Cir.
 1990).
 "Significantly, the court is authorized to test the proceeding for frivolousness or maliciousness even before service of process or before the filing of the answer."
 Id.
-The Court has permitted Ward to proceed in forma pauperis in this action.
+The court has permitted Arevalo to proceed in forma pauperis in this action.
 His Complaint is subject to sua sponte dismissal under Section 1915.
-Ward sues MDOC, among others, and seeks any relief deemed proper by the Court.
-He appears to bring both federal and state law claims.
-Section 1983 provides:
+Arevalo sues MDOC for damages and injunctive relief under Section 1983 and, construed liberally, the Mississippi Tort Claims Act.
+SECTION 1983 Section 1983 provides: